Transport in Morocco: High speed lines

 Morocco has one high-speed line with plans for several additional high-speed lines extensions.

 Since 2018, the first high-speed rail line connects Casablanca and Tangier.
 This line is the first of its kind on the African continent.
 The line was inaugurated on 15 November 2018, by King Mohammed VI of Morocco.
 It is called Al Boraq (البُراق) in reference to the mythical creature that transported the Islamic prophets.
 On 26 November 2018, it was launched.
-This high-speed line allows a 323-kilometer-long (201 mi) high-speed rail service.the service is operated by the ONCF.
+This high-speed line allows a 323-kilometer-long (201 mi) high-speed rail service.
+The service is operated by the ONCF.

 The high-speed line required over a decade of planning and construction.
 Work by ONCF began in September 2011 on a first section from Tangier to Kenitra.

 The current high-speed line Tangier-Kenitra under construction was impacted by delays resulting from issues about land acquisitions because this operation was performed by different provincial governors, in order to avoid such delays on the next high-speed rail Marrakech-Essaouira, the national railway company ONCF was given the green light to start the land acquisition and expropriation procedure.

-There are plans for extensions on two core lines: a first one from Tangier in the north via Marrakesh to Agadir in the south, and a second from Casablanca on the Atlantic to Oujda on the Algerian border.
-If all of these plans are approved soon enough, building the 1,500 kilometres of tracks may last until 2035 to complete at a cost of around 100 billion dirhams ($10 billion).